‘The Young And The Restless’ Spoilers: Nick And Phyllis Implode

 It’s over!
-New The Young and the Restless spoilers reveal that Nick chooses his family over his girlfriend, Phyllis in the wake of her deal-making with Christine.
+New The Young and the Restless spoilers reveal that Nick chooses his family over his girlfriend, Phyllis, in the wake of her deal-making with Christine.

 They said it wouldn’t last, and they were right.
 Phyllis (Gina Tognoni) and Nick (Joshua Morrow) got back together on the rebound after Sharon (Sharon Case) dumped Nick at the altar and revealed that Nick and Phyllis had an affair.
 Billy (Jason Thompson) promptly dumped Phyllis, so she and Nick got together for fun.
 However, they eventually got more serious and decided to become a power couple in Genoa City, and Nick moved Phyllis into the house he bought for Sharon before their doomed wedding.

-Now, Sharon caved and revealed the Fab Four and how the covered up J.T.’s (Thad Luckinbill) murder to Rey (Jordi Vilasuso), and after Nikki’s (Melody Thomas Scott) careful confession, Victoria (Amelia Heinle), Sharon, and Phyllis joined Nikki in jail.
-While Victoria maintained everyone’s innocence and Sharon recanted, Phyllis quickly made a deal with Christine (Lauralee Bell) according to Inquisitr.
+Now, Sharon caved and revealed the Fab Four and how they covered up J.T.’s (Thad Luckinbill) murder to Rey (Jordi Vilasuso), and after Nikki’s (Melody Thomas Scott) careful confession, Victoria (Amelia Heinle), Sharon, and Phyllis joined Nikki in jail.
+While Victoria maintained everyone’s innocence and Sharon recanted, Phyllis quickly made a deal with Christine (Lauralee Bell) according to the Inquisitr.
 When Phyllis gets released, she neglects to tell Nick why, so he’s completely blindsided.

 Nick actor Joshua Morrow recently discussed the dramatic storyline with Soap Opera Digest.
 He said, “when he finds out that she [Phyllis] had made a deal with the DA, Nick was pretty upset with her.
 He values loyalty, especially to family, and he assumed that she would have his family’s back, but she decided to save her own skin.”